 Dublin City centre, Marlborough Street, Co.
 Dublin

-Cantairí Avondale is a mixed-voice choir based in Dublin city centre.
+Cantairí Avondale is an award-winning, auditoned, SATB choir based in Dublin city centre.
 The choir performs a wide variety of choral music including oratorio, a capella partsongs (both sacred and secular), jazz and modern classics.

 The choir puts on at least two concerts every year and participates in choral festivals both in Ireland and abroad.
-Cantairí Avondale has a proud record in performing new choral works by Irish composers such as John Buckley, Marion Ingoldsby, Rhona Clarke and Michael Gallen.
-The choir rehearses in Scoil Chaoimhín, (Department of Education), Marlborough Street on Monday nights from 7.
-30p.m to 10.00pm.
+Cantairí Avondale has a proud record in performing new choral works by Irish composers such as John Buckley, Marion Ingoldsby, Rhona Clarke, Michael Gallen and Tom Lane.
+The choir rehearses in Scoil Chaoimhín, (Department of Education), Marlborough Street on Monday nights from 7.30pm to 10.00pm.
 New members are very welcome and auditions are held in late August and early January each year.
 An ability to sight read is an advantage but not a requirement.